 You have to work hard my dear student.
 Adjust your schedule and get ready for intense study sessions.
 Study your weak topics again.
 Learn the topics you didn’t study for the first attempt.
 Make sure you complete the JEE Main syllabus.

 Clear all your doubts.
 Consistently practice questions.
 Whatever your weak link is, whether it’s speed, accuracy, time management or panic in the exam, improve them now.
-You need to have good concepts understanding to perform well in Physics and Maths.
+You need to have good concepts understanding to perform well in Physics and Math.

 In this case, you need to continue with your study schedule.
 During the last month before JEE Main, make a revision time table and revise in short intervals of 40-50 minutes.
 Solve online mock tests and JEE Main previous years papers, it is of utmost importance.